johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 already, if you've spotted any mistakes, factual or otherwise, I'd appreciate if you'd let me know in the comments so I can make the necessary corrections.

-But enough of this lengthy introduction already, let's get to the best personal computer of all human history --- the mighty Amiga!
+But enough of this lengthy introduction, let's get to the best personal computer of all human history --- the mighty Commodore Amiga!

 </section>